Huawei Mate X2 unveiled: Release date, price, specs and cameras

 Huawei also boasts the Mate X2 has a "perfect" fold, thanks to a water-drop cavity within the hinge that cradles the display.
 That lets the phone close up without a gap, and allegedly removes the typical display crease found in current foldables like the Z Fold 2 or Samsung Galaxy Z Flip.

-The Mat X 2 comes in one of four colors: Crystal Blue, Crystal Pink, White and Black.
+The Mate X2 comes in one of four colors: Crystal Blue, Crystal Pink, White and Black.

 Huawei Mate X2 cameras